aroach/containers-101/README.md

 Notice that you are now in an Ubuntu "userland"!

+6. *Type `exit` followed by the Enter key*

+## Part 1: Summary

+* Created a `Dockerfile` that inherits from the Ubuntu 15.04 release
+* Ran the Docker image
+* Explored the new "userland"

 ## Part 2: Package an application

 1. Create an application directory, and create your application!

 `mkdir app && echo 'print("hello containers")' >> app/app.py`

-2. Create a new Dockerfile

-`touch Dockerfile`

-3. Click on the Editor button to enter an interactive text editor session.
+2. Click on the Editor button to enter an interactive text editor session.

-4. Open the `Dockerfile`
+3. Open the `Dockerfile`

-5. Replace the contents of the `Dockerfile` with the following content
+4. Replace the contents of the `Dockerfile` with the following content

 ```
 #Dockerfile